 This survey gauges perceptions of the overall customer experience among your highest value users.
 Track this metric over time to measure progress as your product and/or subscription plans evolve and identify the highest priority opportunities for improvement to keep your paying customers satisfied.

 The Understand Future Usage Intent survey consists of a metric that measures customers' likelihood to continue using your product followed by an open-ended question to identify opportunities to increase the likelihood of continued usage.

-Target paid users by email.
+Target paid users via link study in email.
 This survey can be asked at any point after onboarding; however, for annual subscriptions, it can be particularly valuable to trigger this survey 2-3 months before renewal.